blyxxyz/mime2ext/README.md

 It embeds part of the [`mime-db`](https://github.com/jshttp/mime-db) database, packed efficiently into around 20 KiB.
 There are no runtime dependencies, and it's `no_std`-compatible.

+It was created for [`xh`](https://github.com/ducaale/xh), which does at most one lookup per run, making low overhead a priority.

 ## Example

 ```rust